vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/11_The_Maruts_or_Rudras.md

 • Ved.
 Myth. iii.
 317; (Kl.
 Ausg.), pp. 102 ff.; Arbman, Rudra, pp. 309 fr.
 10 PGS. ii.
 15.

-"ÇB. iv.
+"ŚB. iv.
 5. 2.16, 17.
-The face, according to Hillebrandt, is to be averted at an offering given in KÇS. xviii.
+The face, according to Hillebrandt, is to be averted at an offering given in KŚS. xviii.
 4. 28 II., but see Oldenberg, GN.
 1915, p.
 388,

 Chap.
 9]